AMC Matador: 1976

 13 mpgus city and 16 mpgus highway for the 304 CID V8 engine.

-12 mpgus city and 16 mpgus highway for the 360 CID V8 two and four-barrel versions.
+12 mpgus city and 16 mpgus highway for the 360 CID V8 two- and four-barrel versions.

 These ratings were similar to those of the competitors such as the Dodge Coronet and Charger (fourth-generation) with 318 CID V8 engine with automatic transmission 11 mpgus city and 17 mpgus highway or the Mercury Montego (second-generation) with 400 CID two-barrel V8 engine with automatic transmission 13 mpgus city and 17 mpgus highway.

+The U.S. automotive market underwent significant changes and industry adaptations.
+The "Big Three" domestic automakers still held 80% of the market while sales of foreign brands continued to expand.
+While the overall automobile market began recovering after the 1974 and 1975 slumps following the 1973 oil crisis, sales of the large Matador did not increase.
+The number four-ranked domestic automaker's share of the U.S. market dropped from 4.6% in 1975 to 2.8% in 1976 as consumer demand for small cars decreased.
 When new, the "Matadors were considered great cars," but AMC could not "really market the car against the other full-sizers" from the Big Three domestic automakers.
-The U.S. automobile marketplace underwent significant changes and adaptation.
-The "Big Three" domestic automakers still held 80% of the market while sales of foreign brands continued to expand.
-While the overall automobile market started recovering after the 1974 and 1975 slump following the 1973 oil crisis, sales of the large-sized Matador did not increase.
-The number four domestic automaker's share of the U.S. market dropped from 4.6% in 1975 to 2.8% in 1976 as consumer demand for small cars decreased.
-To help move unsold cars, AMC offered price cuts and rebates to buyers.
+Toward the end of the model year, AMC offered price cuts and rebates to buyers.
 A problem with emissions controls required a recall of almost all non-California Matadors, "which cost AMC more than $5 million and contributed to a net loss of $46.3 million for the fiscal year."